mtherun/Finite-volume-method/README.md

 # Finite-volume-method
-Contains files for a simple simulation of finite volume method used in transport equation
+Contains files for a simple simulation of finite volume method